Open Access at Sussex

 The Library Open Access team are happy to help with any questions.
 It’s best to contact the team as early as possible in the publication process, especially if your paper is acknowledging UK Research and Innovation, Wellcome Trust, Cancer Research UK or British Heart Foundation funding.

 There are many ways to make your work Open Access.
 We can advise authors on the best fit for their material but the main routes are:

-Authors publish in a journal and then self-archive a version of the article in their institutional repository (such as Sussex Research Online via Elements), or subject-based repository.
-We advise adding the author's accepted version as this fulfils funder, REF, and University policy requirements.
-Most publishers do not allow their own PDF to be used (ie the final version available on the journal website, with publisher branding and layout) for the Green route.
+Authors publish in a journal and then self-archive a version of the article in their institutional repository (Sussex authors should deposit their research outputs into Sussex Research Online via Elements).
+We advise adding the Author's Accepted Manuscript (AAM) as this fulfils funder, REF, and University policy requirements.

-- Make your work Green Open Access by adding the full text of your article to SRO via Elements following this guide.
+You can make your work Green Open Access by adding the full text of your article to SRO via Elements following this guide [PDF 1078KB].

-- Deposit the item record, and the Library team will double check that the appropriate version has been uploaded and apply any embargo period to your article before it is made live.
+Deposit the item record, and the Open Access team will double check that the appropriate version of the publication has been uploaded and apply any embargo period to your article before it is made live.
 The bibliographic details will then display on your web profile, and the full text of your work will be available through SRO either immediately or after the embargo period is over.

-Authors publish in a journal which provides immediate Open Access to the article through the publisher’s website.
-The version published as Gold OA is the publisher's final version, or 'version of record'.
-Usually, a Creative Commons licence is applied, which means the publisher PDF can be freely shared, including uploading it to Sussex Research Online.
+Authors publish in a journal which makes their article openly accessible immediately upon publication, usually for a fee or Article Processing Charge (APC).
+The journal may be exclusively Open Access or it may be hybrid, publishing a mixture of Open Access and subscription-only articles.
+Usually, a Creative Commons licence is applied, which means the publisher PDF can be freely shared, including uploading it to Sussex Research Online via Elements.